Top 20 Mexican Candies You Have to Try in 2023

 These “jamoncillos,” which I love, are milk sweets originally from Puebla, which are enjoyed by eating slowly because their sweet taste is very rich.

-Whether you are in Mexico or any of its surroundings, you can find these delicious candies and enjoy the experience of eating one or maybe two.
+Whether you are in Mexico or its surroundings, you can find these delicious candies and enjoy the experience of eating one or maybe two.

 The classic ones are just plain.
 But many others are flavored with walnuts, peanuts, raisins, pinenuts, etc.